emersonrp/fallout.bas/README.md

 ```
   run "fallout/txt"
 ```
-and after it has loaded the file, off it goes.
+and after it has loaded and parsed/tokenized the file, off it goes.

+Your mileage may vary;  you'll likely need to use one of the other schemes mentioned above if you don't have access to a FreHD.

 ``FALLOUT.TXT`` is in "mac" format with respect to EOL characters, which is the same format the TRS-80 used.
 If you save it with any other EOL format, the TRS-80 will barf when you try to use it.

-vim users on non-Macs:  Add "set ffs=mac,unix,dos" to your vimrc to make vim do the right thing.
+vim users on non-Macs:  Add "set ffs=mac,unix,dos" to your vimrc to make vim do the right thing (this won't work in an in-file modeline for bootstrapping reasons).

 ### "This is awesome!"